-16 skilled nursing facilities in Magnolia, AR have costs between $2,700 to $3,500 and 68% have photos.
+16 skilled nursing facilities in Magnolia, AR have costs between $2,700 to $3,500, have input from 286 reviews, and 68% have photos.
 Seniors in a nursing home would find Magnolia, Arkansas, appealing due to its community-focused atmosphere and accessible amenities tailored for older adults.
 The Magnolia Senior Activity Center offers engaging programs like regular exercise classes and social events, fostering connections among residents.
 Additionally, the city's picturesque parks, such as the beautiful Magnolia Blossom Festival grounds, provide serene outdoor spaces for relaxation and leisure activities.
 The proximity to local healthcare facilities further ensures that seniors have convenient access to medical services when needed.

 Dudneywood Assisted Living is highly regarded for its beautiful, well-maintained environment, spacious and thoughtfully designed living spaces, exceptional dining options that cater to individual dietary needs, welcoming staff, vibrant community spirit, and affordable pricing without compromising quality.